 We discuss the options available to recover your mental health from a car accident.

-if you’ve been involved in a car accident or working with an ICBC claim and not sure what you can do to reduce anxiety, depression, stress, or PTSD we’ve laid out the options that are available to you.
+If you’ve been involved in a car accident or working with an ICBC claim and are not sure what you can do to reduce anxiety, depression, stress, or PTSD we’ve laid out the options that are available to you.

-If you’ve been involved in car accident and have an ICBC claim number already, please don’t hesitate to call our ICBC approved massage therapy clinic to answer any questions that you may have.
+If you’ve been involved in a car accident and have an ICBC claim number already, please don’t hesitate to call our ICBC-approved massage therapy clinic to answer any questions that you may have.

 Most of the time, the initial concern has to do with any physical injuries for the people involved in car accidents and getting that help immediately.